 Article Publication Charges:

-Asian Journal of Plant Science & Research is an Open Access publisher and the standard charge for publishing is 519 USD, payable on acceptance of each paper.
-However, a fee waiver may be possible in some circumstances.
+Asian Journal of Plant Science & Research is an Open Access publisher and the standard charge for publishing is 519 USD payable on acceptance of each paper.
+However, partial fee waiver may be possible in some circumstances.
 Please contact the editors for further information.

 Types of Articles: